pachadotdev/analogsea/inst/vign/analogsea.md

 `droplet_create()` will create a droplet on your account.
 You can run it as below without any inputs, and it will use sensible defaults:

-* The smallest memory size of 512mb
+* Memory size of 1gb
-* Ubuntu 14.04 box
+* Ubuntu 18.04 box
-* Region sfo1
+* Region sfo3
 * Uses your ssh key
 * Don't use ipv6
 * Don't allow backups